HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_onboarding_endusers.md

     - Ultimate beneficial owner information
     - If the trading address is different from the registered address, you will need both

-  - Meanwhile, all possible fields can be found in the [Dev Docs](https://docs.railsbank.com/).

   - Please note that the `name` (or `trading name` in the case of a company) of your enduser has a 50 character maximum limit.

 ## Onboard a Private Individual